rcrisanti/wordle-player/README.md

 # wordle-player

 A bot that can play [Wordle](https://www.powerlanguage.co.uk/wordle/), written completely in Rust.
+But the bot is more flexibile than the original game - you can give it a word of any length (and also change the number of turns you allow, depending on how hard you want to make it).

 See below for a demo of it in action!